matthistuff/buffer-node/README.md

 API requests always return a promise using the [promise](https://www.npmjs.org/package/promise) module.
 You should then use one of the supplied methods to handle successful calls and errors.

 ## API functions
 The API client completely covers the available Buffer API endpoints.
 Some methods can take optional parameters as an object.
-The keys correspond to the parameter names specified in the [API documentation](https://bufferapp.com/developers/api).
+The keys and values correspond to the parameter specified in the [API documentation](https://bufferapp.com/developers/api).

+When passing dates, the API client will automatically convert JavaScript Date instances to the right format.

 ### User
 Retrieve a single Buffer user account.